Training and Development, MATD

 Offered in: Chicago | Roosevelt Online

-Developing highly marketable skills through our programs in Training and Development and Organization Development will prepare you to reshape tomorrow’s workforce.
-Our expert faculty and award-winning curriculum will prepare you for leadership roles in talent development, workplace learning, e-learning, performance improvement, consulting, and organization development.
+A Master of Arts in Training and Development will provide you with marketable skills to reshape tomorrow’s workforce.
+Our expert faculty and award-winning curriculum will prepare you for leadership roles in instructional design, workplace learning, e-learning, performance improvement, consulting, and organization development.

 Our groundbreaking program was the first to map curriculum to the Association for Talent Development (formerly American Society for Training and Development) Competencies, so it's assured that what you learn will transfer seamlessly to your career.